loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 In this article we explain how to generally transfer a custom data field from LoyJoy to ProCampaign.
 For this example we use the field "favorite color".

-## 2. What you need for the data transfer
+## 2. What you need for this solution to work

 You need an API key for ProCampaign that must be set up to **allow writing of the data fields that you want to transfer**.
 Your ProCampaign admin will be able to help you.